Agenda 2026

 Energy Financing and Trading

-This market has started to grow in South Africa, offering stable investor returns and allowing capital to be recycled into new projects.
+This growing market in South Africa is attracting long-term institutional capital and allowing capital to be recycled into new projects.

-• How does the secondary asset sales market complete the energy ecosystem and offer a structured exist to developers?
+• How the secondary asset sales market completes the energy ecosystem and offers a structured exit to free up capital for the next wave of projects.

-• Why is a secondary asset investment attractive to private equity firms, pension funds and other long-term institutional investors?
+• Why is secondary asset investment attractive to PE firms, pension funds and other long-term institutional investors?

-• What capacity is there for an Africa market outside of South Africa and what lessons can be learnt from Europe and India?
+• What capacity is there for an African market outside of South Africa and what lessons can be learnt from Europe and India?

 Speakers